-The Association of Southeast Asian Nations (ASEAN) is a major global hub of manufacturing and trade, as well as one of the fastest-growing markets in the world with a consumer base of more than 600 million, an expanding labor force and a soaring E-commerce industry.
+The Association of Southeast Asian Nations (ASEAN) is a major global hub of manufacturing and trade, as well as one of the fastest-growing markets in the world with a consumer base of more than 600 million, an expanding labor force, and a soaring E-commerce industry.
 Transportation systems in ASEAN countries have drastically developed during the past decades along with their economic growth and rising population.
-However, most of ASEAN countries still have their distinct route planning problems.
+However, most ASEAN countries still have their distinct route planning problems.
 Will ASEAN’s logistics industry rise to challenges?

 Why does ASEAN matter?

 ASEAN’s business sphere is not mature.
 It is dominated by small and medium-sized enterprises.
 Yet multinational companies are increasingly turning their gaze to the ASEAN - ten dynamic economies at vastly different stages of development but all are sharing immense growth potential.
 According to SpirE-Journal 2016 Q4 - Spire’s Asia Market Research, ASEAN trade volume is expected to increase by 130% and will be valued at $5,653 billion by 2023.
-The expansion in trade volumes will mainly be driven by an increase in demand for goods and services, deriving from the huge contribution of surging middle-class.
-ASEAN’s middle income bracket is expected to grow at an average of 10.9% per annum from 2012 to 2023.
+The expansion in trade volumes will mainly be driven by an increase in demand for goods and services, deriving from the huge contribution of the surging middle-class.
+ASEAN’s middle-income bracket is expected to grow at an average of 10.9% per annum from 2012 to 2023.

 ASEAN is witnessing a growing middle class with increased spending power, which results in a thriving demand for logistics as consumers require better, more varied products and services delivered to their doorstep.
 The rising growth and integration rate of logistics service providers presents a huge market opportunity in ASEAN’s complex and ever-changing logistics context.
 However, alongside opportunities of the economic boom are pitfalls.
-Poor transportation system due to disruptions, deficiencies in technical know-how and low-tech supply chain has triggered difficulties in route planning in ASEAN.
+Poor transportation system due to disruptions, deficiencies in technical know-how, and low-tech supply chain have triggered difficulties in route planning in ASEAN.

 1. Poor transportation system

 Poor infrastructure is also one of the main causes of congestion and transportation failure in ASEAN.
 ASEAN countries have not fully upgraded their transporting systems, whereas their infrastructure network remains largely inadequate for the region, spanning a total land area of 4,488,839 km2.
-Limited facilities worsen the congestion, while poor infrastructure and road block, especially in rural areas, increase transport time.
-Apart from the 2 leading nations – Singapore and Malaysia, other nations like Indonesia, Thailand and Vietnam are also rapidly upgrading their road, rail, maritime and air cargo infrastructure in line with ASEAN Economic Community (AEC) frameworks.
+Limited facilities worsen the congestion, while poor infrastructure and roadblock, especially in rural areas, increase transport time.
+Apart from the 2 leading nations – Singapore and Malaysia, other nations like Indonesia, Thailand, and Vietnam are also rapidly upgrading their road, rail, maritime, and air cargo infrastructure in line with ASEAN Economic Community (AEC) frameworks.
 Conversely, the much smaller economies of ASEAN – Cambodia, Laos, and Myanmar – are still substantially lagging behind.